NETWAYS/advanced-puppet-training/hiera/04_lookup.md

 ****

-* Create and lookup hierarchy
+* Create and lookup hierarchy on `puppet.localdomain`

 ## Steps: